SwissSign-AG/RaApi/README.md

 Certificate order processing is an asynchronous process and the issuance of a certificate may enter wait states until all validation rules (e.g. DNS validation) are successfully executed.
+Please refer to chapter 3.5 of the SwissSign RA Operator Handbook for a list of certificate order statuses and their descriptions.

 __Example__